Second and Third Charge Bridging Loans

 As applying for this form of financing is challenging, there are several things you can do to make the entire process easier and improve your chances of a successful application.

 1. Organise your paperwork.
 Bridging loans may have less rigid eligibility criteria than conventional mortgages, but it can be very helpful to get the right documents together before you apply.
-Plus, it can speed up the process too.
+Plus, it can speed up the process, too.
 The majority of lenders will want documentary evidence such as your proof of identity, address, and other financial data – such as bank statements, proof of income, etc. to support your application and strengthen it.
-Without doubt though, you need to write your exit strategy.
-Ensure that you have any supporting documents detailing how you plan to repay the loan too.
+Without a doubt, though, you need to write your exit strategy.
+Ensure that you have any supporting documents detailing how you plan to repay the loan, too.
 It can be very helpful to have evidence of your experience if you are looking for a bridging loan for development work.
 Or, if the loan is for commercial purposes, provide your business plan and any evidence of your previous commercial work will help.

 2. Identify potential problems in your application.
 In collating your paperwork, you may have identified problems that could affect your chances of approval.
 For example, your deposit may not be high enough, your credit score may be lower than you thought, or your exit strategy may not be as viable as you once believed.
 Now is the time to try to rectify those issues.
 Some may not be deal-breakers, but your exit strategy is something that will need to be watertight for second or third-charge bridging.

 3. Speak with a broker.
 Given the number of variables and factors that bridging loan providers consider in the application process, speaking with a broker can be time well spent.
 They can advise you on the best providers for your situation, thus improving your chances of approval.
-For instance, if you have a low deposit, they may know the lenders which are more likely to accept your application.
+For instance, if you have a low deposit, they may know the lenders who are more likely to accept your application.
 Importantly, they will also know the providers who will offer you the most favourable rates, considering your situation, so they can save you money.

 Get in touch if you want us to put you in touch with one of the experienced bridging finance advisors we work with.